 Hosted in conjunction with specific exhibitions throughout the year.
 Check the Event Calendar for ongoing updates.

-The Glab Gallery features selected works of art from student artists, while the Classroom is host to the Museum’s Saturday morning and summer camp programs, which introduces students to a variety of hands-on art-making opportunities and meets throughout the year.
+The newly remodeled Glab Children’s Gallery and Family Art Studio offers an inviting space for children and their families to create art through a variety of interactive art activities, free of charge.
+The downstairs gallery area also hosts annual student art shows featuring selected works of art from area student artists, while the classroom is host to the Museum’s Saturday morning and Summer/Spring art camp programs, which introduce students to a variety of hands-on art-making opportunities and meets throughout the year.